A typical appliance repair emergency could be a leak or smoke or even a fire coming from the home appliance.

 For smaller fires, you may be able to use baking soda to smother the fire.
 Covering the smoking or burning area with some baking soda will sometimes prohibit oxygen flow to the fire with minimal chance of electrocution.
 Baking soda includes sodium bicarbonate, which is the substance used in regulation fire extinguishers.
 You could be able to put out a small fire using a heavy blanket, but only if the flames are small enough to not catch the heavy blanket on fire as well.

 For larger electrical fires, use a Type C fire extinguisher.
 You should be sure you own at least one Type C or multi-use extinguisher in your house.
 Extinguishers should also be inspected consistently to make sure they aren’t expired.
 If you have a operational fire extinguisher in the home, just release the pin near the top, point the nozzle at the source of the fire, and squeeze the handle.
 If the flames get too dangerous to fight by yourself or you think the fire could block an exit, you should leave the home right away, close the door behind you, and wait for assistance from the fire department.

-For the small appliance fires, call Jersey City Appliance Repair once the fire is extinguished and we will diagnose the reason for the fire and repair the electrical appliance and return it to its original condition.
+For the small appliance fires, call Duncan Appliance Repair once the fire is extinguished and we will diagnose the reason for the fire and repair the electrical appliance and return it to its original condition.